-70% of Naranja’s web traffic comes from smartphones and 53% of users leave a site if it takes more than three seconds to load (3).
-Therefore, Naranja, in collaboration with the Aerolab agency, began to develop a mobile-first strategy.
+Naranja rakes in 70% of its web traffic from smartphones.
+And, with 53% of users leaving sites that take more than three seconds to load, Naranja looked to optimize for speed.
+In collaboration with the Aerolab agency, Naranja began developing a mobile-first strategy.
 It decided to try PWAs, a set of modern web APIs that, among other things, help improve loading speeds.
 In doing so, it became the first site in the financial sector to use this technology.

 With a focus on offering useful content that is both simple and agile to navigate, Naranja selected Contentful for its content platform.
 The company was not only able to improve end user experiences, but it also managed to optimize the loading, editing and administration of all digital pages thanks to Contentful’s easy-to-use interface.
 And, since Contentful serves as the centralized space where all digital data is stored, organized and disseminated, Naranja was able to publish once and make changes across all channels at once.